 Although the original parish of Cumnock had been divided into the two new distinct parishes of Old Cumnock and New Cumnock in 1650 the Earl of Dumfries was successful in having this division annulled in 1667 and two years later Samuel Nimmo was installed as the ‘conforming’ curate of the parish of Cumnock.

 In 1672 Hew Crawfurd accepted what was known as the 2nd Indulgence where outed ministers were allowed to return to the church under certain conditions and were paired with another minister.
 At the parish of Riccarton Hew paired with the Reverend Hugh Campbell (the grandson of Charles Campbell of Horsecleugh, Cumnock) who had previously been outed from the parish.
 However both ministers actions continued to cause concern and in 1674 Campbell was accused of ‘baptizing irregularly’ while in 1677 Crawfurd was cited to appear before the Privy Council.

 Outed ministers had began to preach at illegal open-air meetings, known as ‘conventicles’, in the surrounding fields and valleys.
 Such meetings were soon outlawed and in 1683 Hew Craufurd was banished to Ireland for his refusal to stop attending conventicles.

-Hew Craufured returned to New Cumnock in 1688 and served as minister until his death four years later.
-His sons Hew and John continued to live at Nether Garrieve in the parish, while youngest son Patrick* was minister at Dailly (*
+At the Glorious Revolution Hew Craufurd returned to New Cumnock in 1688 and served as minister until his death four years later.
+His sons Hew and John continued to live at Nether Garrieve in the parish.

 It is not known if the Rev. Hew Craufurd lies buried in the Auld Kirkyard.
 This Memorial Plaque was kindly gifted through the very generous offering raised at the New Cumnock Parish Church ‘Songs of Praise’ gathering of church congregations from across Ayrshire.